Bedford Park Festival – Open Gardens

 The garden had been very shady.
 It is so large that the three grown trees – two purple beech and an oak – do not inhibit the sense of space, but there had been several more mature trees, casting a deep gloom and preventing the oak from growing properly.
 When a fungus caused the larger trees to decay, that was the excuse they needed to do a little thinning and now the garden is a sun trap, enabling Tracey to cultivate more of the flowers she loves.

 Images above: Tracey’s choice, lots of flowers in hot colours

 When I met Tracey in the summer of 2019 the ‘children’ were then aged between 16 and 26, so the lawn had seen more use recently as a venue for 18th birthday parties, with a marquee centre stage.

-“She listens to what I want” says Tracey, which you’d think was a basic requirement if you’re providing a service, but is apparently a rarer quality than you might think!
+“She listens to what I want” says Tracey, which you would think was a basic requirement if you were providing a service, but is apparently a rarer quality than you might think!
 She also introduced more plants with dark foliage to contrast and show off the flowers.
 A lot of the garden is quite formal, with sculpted bushes and low hedges.
-She’s kept the bottom of the garden as more of a wilderness, where there has always been a fox set and each year is home to a new troop of cubs.
+She has kept the bottom of the garden as more of a wilderness, where there has always been a fox set and each year is home to a new family of cubs.

 Replacing the Box hedges

 Recently they have been grappling with the problem of what to do about the Box hedges, as the caterpillars have laid waste to the formal hedging in both front and back gardens.
 Aila has come up with two solutions – Taxus baccata (Yew) and Ilex crenata (Japanese Holly).
 These are two on a list of 15 suggestions she has for replacing low hedging.

 Photographs below: More from Tracey and Ian’s garden